lightbend/cloudflow/examples/connected-car-cluster-sharding/README.md

 ### Problem Definition

-This project clusters a set of Akka Streamlets to demonstrate how leverage Akka Cluster Sharding for stateful stream processing in Cloudflow
+This project clusters a set of Akka Streamlets to demonstrate how to leverage Akka Cluster Sharding for stateful stream processing in Cloudflow

 ![](akka-cluster-streams.png)